Aussie Home Loans can help you sort through overwhelming jargon and find the right home loan from thousands of products.

 There are usually 1 or 2 fees with any new home loan.
 But the cost of fees can vary widely, from practically nothing to hundreds of dollars.
 It's worth keeping loan fees in mind when preparing to refinance a home loan.

 Check your current interest rate.
 Look at competitive mortgage rates and see if yours is too high.
-You could ask your lender to lower your rate or you could start looking for a better deal.
+You could ask your lender to lower your rate or start looking for a better deal.

 Compare home loan refinancing options.
 If you do decide to switch lenders, look for a suitable loan with a better rate and features you need.

 Apply for the new home loan.
 Collect your mortgage documents, submit your application and then wait for approval from the new lender.
-This can take a few hours to compile, but it's a worthwhile investment considering the potential savings.

 Your equity is below 20% of the property's value.
 If you own less than 20% of the property at its current value, then you will have to pay lenders mortgage insurance (LMI) when you refinance.
 Even if you paid it for your original loan.